Information Disclosure Based on TCFD Recommendations

 (2) Results of Scenario Analysis

 We conducted scenario analysis to understand the impact on the Group's businesses, taking into consideration external scenarios and our own unique circumstances.
-We verified the degree of importance of transition risks, physical risks and opportunities in terms of "likelihood*1" (on a scale of 1 to 3) and "magnitude of impact*2" (on a scale of 1 to 3) and classified them into three levels (minor, moderate and major) based on the matrix shown on the right.
+We verified the degree of importance of transition risks, physical risks and opportunities in terms of "likelihood" (on a scale of 1 to 3) and "magnitude of impact" (on a scale of 1 to 3) and classified them into three levels (minor, moderate and major) based on the matrix shown on the right.

-- *2Where the financial impact can be quantitatively assessed, the impact on ordinary profit is estimated and classified on a scale of 1 to 3, where 3 is an impact exceeding ±5 billion yen, 2 is an impact exceeding ±1 billion yen, and 1 is an impact of ±1 billion or less.
+In addition, likelihood of occurrence is classified on a scale of 1 to 3, where 1 is low, 2 is medium and 3 is high.
+Furthermore, where the financial impact can be quantitatively assessed, the impact on ordinary profit is estimated and classified on a scale of 1 to 3, where 3 is an impact exceeding ±5 billion yen, 2 is an impact exceeding ±1 billion yen, and 1 is an impact of ±1 billion or less.

 - 1.5℃ scenario